Kevin Parker (New York politician)

 Kevin Parker (born March 6, 1967) is an American politician from the state of New York.
-He is a member of the New York State Senate representing the 21st district, which comprises portions of the Brooklyn neighborhoods of East Flatbush, Flatbush, Midwood, Ditmas Park, Kensington, Park Slope, and Windsor Terrace.
+He is a member of the New York State Senate representing the 21st district, which comprises the Brooklyn neighborhoods of Flatbush, East Flatbush, Kensington, Ditmas Park, Midwood, Flatlands, Canarsie, Georgetown, Old Mill Basin, Mill Basin, Bergen Beach and Marine Park.
 A Democrat, Parker was first elected to the Senate in 2002.

-Parker ran unsuccessfully in 2001 in the New York City Council District 45 Democratic primary and in 2021 for New York City Comptroller in the Democratic primary.
-Parker is also known for his angry outbursts, some of which have been violent.
+He ran unsuccessfully in the Democratic primary for New York City Council District 45 in 2001 and in Democratic primaries for New York City Comptroller in 2021 and 2025.

+Parker is known for his angry outbursts, some of which have been violent.
 In 2010, he was convicted by a jury of two counts of criminal mischief for attacking a New York Post photographer, damaging his camera and car door, and breaking his finger.

-Parker is simultaneously running in the 2025 New York City Comptroller election and the 2025 Brooklyn Borough President election.

 Early life, education, and early career

-Parker is the son of Sonie and Georgie Parker.
+Kevin Parker was born on March 6, 1967.
+He is the son of Sonie and Georgie Parker.
 He attended P.S.
 193, Andries Hudde I.S.
 240, and Midwood High School in Brooklyn.
-Parker received a Bachelor of Science degree in Public Service from Penn State.
+Parker received a Bachelor of Science in Public Service from Penn State and a Master of Science Degree from the New School for Social Research in Urban Policy and Management.

-Prior to serving in elected office, Parker held a number of different public sector roles.
-He worked as an intergovernmental aide to New York State Comptroller H. Carl McCall and as a New York City Urban Fellow under Manhattan Borough President and mayoral candidate Ruth Messinger.
+Before serving in elected office, Parker worked as a special assistant to New York State Comptroller H. Carl McCall and as a New York City Urban Fellow under Manhattan Borough President and mayoral candidate Ruth Messinger.

-In 2001, Parker ran unsuccessfully in the New York City Council District 45 Democratic primary, coming in fifth with 14.95% of the vote.
+In 2001, Parker ran unsuccessfully in the New York City Council District 45 Democratic primary, coming in fifth place with 14.95% of the vote.

 New York State Senate

 Elections

-In 2002, Parker defeated former City Councilman Noach Dear in a tightly-contested Democratic primary for a newly drawn, open State Senate seat in Brooklyn.
-He won the 2002 general election and was elected to the Senate for the first time.
+In 2002, Parker defeated former City Councilman Noach Dear in a tightly contested Democratic primary for a newly drawn, open State Senate seat in Brooklyn.
+He went on to win the 2002 general election.

 In the 2008 Democratic primary, Parker held off a strong challenge from New York City Councilmembers Simcha Felder and Kendall Stewart.
 He won the primary with less than 50% of the vote.

-In 2008, the district was about 60% black, 22% white, and 10% Hispanic.
-In 2012, Parker's district was redrawn, and remained a majority African American district.
+In 2022, following redistricting, Parker received a primary challenge from Democratic Socialists of America (DSA) candidate David Alexis.
+Parker prevailed over Alexis, 45.61%-37.49%, with former Manhattan ADA Kaegan Mays-Williams receiving 16.09% of the vote.
+Alexis remained in the race on the Working Families Party line, and Parker defeated him by a wide margin in the general election.